-A graduate of nearby Mentor High School, Debeljak served as the Spartans’ associate head coach/offensive coordinator for three seasons before being named head coach.
+A graduate of nearby Mentor High School, Debeljak served as CWRU's head coach/offensive coordinator for three seasons before being named head coach.
 Highlighting his three years as the offensive coordinator, Case Western Reserve ranked first in all of NCAA Division III in passing offense and second in total offense in 2002.

 Prior to coming to Case Western Reserve, Debeljak spent 12 years as an assistant (1988-00) at his alma mater, John Carroll University.
 At JCU, he was a graduate assistant during his first two seasons, before working eight years as the quarterbacks and receivers coach.
-Before his final season at John Carroll, he was promoted to the offensive coordinator position.
+Before his final season at John Carroll, he was promoted to offensive coordinator.

 Debeljak and his wife, Kelly, reside in Beachwood.
-Their two daughters, Ashley and Allison, are both student-athletes at Case Western Reserve.
+Their two daughters, Ashley '13 and Allison '15, were both women's soccer student-athletes at Case Western Reserve.